dnsimple/dnsimple-support/content/articles/secondary-dns-provider-dyn.md

 ---
+meta: Secondary DNS can be complicated to set up.
+We simplify it with provider specific settings for Dyn.
 title: Add Dyn as a secondary DNS server
 excerpt: Secondary DNS can be complicated to set up.
 We simplify it with provider specific settings for Dyn.
 categories: